Matt Joyce (American football)

-Early years
+Early life and college

 Joyce attended New York Military Academy where he practiced football, basketball and track.
 He was an All-Conference defensive lineman.

 He accepted a scholarship from the University of Richmond, where he was a three-year starter at defensive tackle.

 Professional career

 Dallas Cowboys

-Joyce was not selected in the 1994 NFL Draft and was signed as an undrafted free agent by the Dallas Cowboys, with the intention of converting him into an offensive lineman.
+Joyce was not selected in the 1994 NFL draft and was signed as an undrafted free agent by the Dallas Cowboys, with the intention of converting him into an offensive lineman.

 He was waived on August 28, but after being claimed by the Cincinnati Bengals and not passing their physical, he was signed to the Cowboys practice squad.

 Seattle Seahawks

 On March 1, 1995, he signed as a free agent with the Seattle Seahawks and started the first 13 games at left guard.
 He was released on August 25, 1996.

 Arizona Cardinals

 On December 2, 1996, he signed as a free agent with the Arizona Cardinals.
 At the end of the season, he was assigned to the Scottish Claymores of the World League of American Football (WLAF).

 The next year, he started the last 6 games at left guard, after missing the first 7 games with a sprained knee.
 In 1998, he was a backup and special teams player.

 In 1999, he started 9 games at left tackle and the last 6 at left guard, after L. J. Shelton was moved into the starting lineup.
 The next year, he started 13 games at left guard and was inactive 3 games with a back injury.